mikebowler/jekyll_jirametrics/troubleshooting.md

 ### `The request was not authorized.
 Verify that your authentication token hasn't expired`

-**Cause:** HTTP 401 — the API token (Cloud) or personal access token (Server/Data Center) is wrong, expired, or was deleted on the server.
+**Cause:** HTTP 401.
+The API token (Cloud) or personal access token (Server/Data Center) is wrong, expired, or was deleted on the server.

 **Fix:** recreate the token, update the file referenced by `jira_config`, and run `jirametrics verify` to confirm.
 See [Connecting to Jira]({% link connecting_to_jira.md %}).

 ### `Jira returned 503 (Service Unavailable) ...`

-**Cause:** a Jira outage — or, for a free Cloud instance, the instance was deactivated after a period of inactivity.
+**Cause:** a Jira outage, or (for a free Cloud instance) the instance was deactivated after a period of inactivity.

 **Fix:** check your Jira status/subscription and retry.
 If it's a free instance that went dormant, reactivate it.

 ### An error about being rate limited

-**Cause:** either you really have hit the instance too often, or — misleadingly — your token was deleted on the server and Jira returned a rate-limit message instead of a clear auth error.
+**Cause:** either you really have hit the instance too often, or (misleadingly) your token was deleted on the server and Jira returned a rate-limit message instead of a clear auth error.

 **Fix:** wait and retry; if it persists, recreate your token and run `jirametrics verify`.
 More detail in the [FAQ]({% link faq.md %}#rate-limited).